brevzin/brevzin.github.io/_posts/2023-04-25-mutating-filter.md

 But this example is... fine.
 We're doing a single pass through the elements, so even though we're doing the bad kind of mutation (changing our elements from satisfying the predicate to not), there's no place for our algorithm (the `for` loop) to get into a wacky state.

-It's only when you add multi-pass into the mix that things can go wrong, and it's in these situations that such mutation [^preserving] should definitely be avoided:
+It's only when you add multi-pass into the mix that things can go wrong, and it's in these situations that such mutation should definitely be avoided:

-[^preserving]: Predicate-preserving mutations are totally fine. `i += 2`, for instance?
-No issues.

 ```cpp
 auto evens = coll | std::views::filter(isEven);